Hanoi Old Quarter is arguably the best and most convenient place to stay in the capital.

 Option 1: Sapa Tour from Hanoi

-If you only have 2 days for Sapa, the easiest option is to book a Sapa trekking tour that includes transportation service, accommodation, food, and an English tour guide.
+If you only have two days for Sapa, the easiest option is to book a Sapa trekking tour that includes transportation service, accommodation, food, and an English tour guide.

 Tips: If you still have enough energy, you might want to wake up early to catch the sunrise before heading to Ninh Binh by bus.